modx-pro/Docs/docs/en/components/fetchit/snippets/custom.md

 | message  | snippet message, output if status = 0                                                              |
 | data     | array for fields with errors, where the keys are the field name and the value is the error message |

-For convenience, the `$FetchIt` variable with the component class is passed into the snippet parameters so that you can call the `error` and `success` methods from it when it produces a response.
+For convenience, the `$FetchIt` variable with the extra class is passed into the snippet parameters so that you can call the `error` and `success` methods from it when it produces a response.

 The simplest example of your snippet: